Deploy a Matrix Server

 Download and install Raspberry Pi Imager on your computer.
 Insert the microSD card and open the Imager.

-1. Click Choose OS and select Raspberry Pi OS Lite (64-bit) under “Raspberry Pi OS (other).”
-Use the Lite version – you do not need a desktop environment on a server.
+2. Click Choose OS and select Raspberry Pi OS Lite (64-bit) under “Raspberry Pi OS (other).”
+Use the Lite version.
+You do not need a desktop environment on a server.

-• Enable SSH: Select “Use password authentication” or set up public key authentication if you are comfortable with it.
+• Services tab: Enable SSH.
+Select “Use password authentication” or set up public key authentication if you are comfortable with it.

 Insert the card into the Pi, connect Ethernet, and plug in power.